-But even though the grand opening of the main campus in 1962 signaled a new era for higher education in the Imperial County, IVC's roots run even deeper into the county's heritage.
-Exactly 40 years before the opening of the new campus, classes of Central Junior College began on the grounds of Central Union High School in El Centro-in September 1922.
+But even though the grand opening of the campus in 1962 signaled a new era for higher education in Imperial County, IVC's roots run even deeper into the county's heritage.
+Exactly 40 years before the opening of the new campus, classes of Central Junior College began on the grounds of Central Union High School in El Centro - in September 1922.
 Two years later, in the fall of 1924, instruction began at a second college, Brawley Junior College, on the grounds of Brawley Union High School.

-Enrollment increased in both schools until World War II, when attendance dropped sharply.
-Brawley Junior College was forced, by lack of attendance, to discontinue classes at the close of the 1947
+Enrollment increased in both schools until World War II, when the number of students dropped sharply.
+Brawley Junior College